 - Identify areas appropriate for consideration as wildlife and habitat reserves, in collaboration with the Yolo Habitat Conservation Plan/Natural Community Conservation Plan (Yolo HCP/NCCP).

-The draft Master Plan is currently being drafted will be presented to the public and decision makers in a series of workshops and meetings.
+The Draft Master Plan will be presented to the public and decision makers in a series of workshops and meetings.
+The public outreach schedule is currently being developed.
 Other opportunities for community involvement may be identified.
 The potential for environmental impact resulting from implementation of the Master Plan will be addressed and the Master Plan will ultimately be presented to the Planning Commission and Board of Supervisors for approval.